josuemontano/API-platform/README.md

 ### Database

 By default the project has a PostgreSQL connection configured.
 Change the `sqlalchemy.url` property in `development.ini` and `alembic.ini` to match your database settings.
-Make sure you have PostgreSQL in your PATH, psycopg2 requires it.
+Make sure you have PostgreSQL set in your PATH, psycopg2 requires it.
 If using [PostgresApp](http://postgresapp.com/), as I do, add these lines to your bash profile
 ```bash
 export PATH=/Applications/Postgres.app/Contents/Versions/9.4/bin:$PATH
 export DYLD_LIBRARY_PATH=/Applications/Postgres.app/Contents/MacOS/lib